DAVIAN-Robotics/PHUMA/README.md

 ## ❓ FAQ

-**Q: How can I obtain SMPL-X human pose files to reproduce either full or partial PHUMA dataset myself?**

-A: You can refer to the original [Humanoid-X repository](https://github.com/sihengz02/UH-1).
-For a more practical and straightforward option, we recommend referring to [Motion-X](https://github.com/IDEA-Research/Motion-X), which provides excellent documentation on SMPL-X pose data collection.

 **Q: Are you planning to release either the original or preprocessed SMPL-X human pose files?**

-A: Unfortunately, we cannot release human pose files of PHUMA Train/Test (`phuma_train.txt` and `phuma_test.txt`) due to license issues.
-For PHUMA Video (`unseen_video.txt`), we will release shortly!
+A: We have released the SMPL-X human pose files for PHUMA Video (`unseen_video.txt`).
+Unfortunately, we cannot release human pose files of PHUMA Train/Test (`phuma_train.txt` and `phuma_test.txt`) due to license issues.

 **Q: I want to process custom SMPL-X files with your code, but the orientation processing seems different.**

 A: For SMPL-X processing, we mainly follow the code of [Motion-X](https://github.com/IDEA-Research/Motion-X).
 Taking AMASS as example, we follow [this code](https://github.com/IDEA-Research/Motion-X/tree/main/mocap-dataset-process) (except face motion augmentation since we focus on locomotion).

+**Q: Some motions in PHUMA seem to have minor penetration or floating.
+Am I doing something wrong?**

+A: The default threshold values in the curation stage are tuned to preserve motions with airborne phases (e.g., jumping) while filtering out physically implausible motions.
+This trade-off means some motions may contain minor artifacts.
+If you need stricter filtering for specific locomotion types (e.g., walking only), you can adjust the curation thresholds such as `--foot_contact_threshold`.
+See the **Tuning Curation Thresholds** section for details.

+**Q: Can I retarget motions to custom humanoid robots using the PHUMA pipeline?**

+A: Yes!
+While PHUMA dataset is provided for Unitree G1 and H1-2, you can use our PhySINK retargeting pipeline with custom robots by following our [Custom Robot Integration Guide](asset/humanoid_model/README.md).
+The guide covers adding heel/toe keypoints, creating configuration files, and tuning the retargeting process for your robot.

 ## 📝 Citation